 Hacienda Zorita, Salamanca

 The Hacienda Zorita is a romantic and relaxing estate (part of the Haciendas de España wine hotel chain, leaders in wine tourism in Spain) to enjoy a weekend break near the beautiful city of Salamanca.
-Read a full review of the hotel here.
 More info on hotel here.

 More info on Salamanca